Come and Get Your Love: Critical reception

 Larry Flick from Billboard magazine commented, "The act has a field day with a nearly forgotten '70s pop nugget made famous by Redbone—we are dying to meet the nostalgic mind that came up with such a genius cover choice.
 Mixes are forthcoming.
 We are waiting with tambourine in hand."
 James Richliano from The Boston Globe felt it is "infectiously urbanized here for the '90s".
 Dave Sholin from the Gavin Report wrote, "Based on immediate programmer reaction, it seemed destined that this cover of Redbone's 1974 hit would be the obvious follow-up to the trio's hits 'Another Night' and 'Runaway'.
 Polishing it up '90s-style gives the group a clear shot at plenty of radio and club play for the summer ahead."

 In his weekly UK chart commentary, James Masterton viewed it as "typical Euro dance, an uptempo beat, a high powered rap and a catchy female vocal, this time one which is too similar to Cyndi Lauper's '(Hey Now) Girls Just Wanna Have Fun' to be accidental but that is not to detract from the success of the track."
 Music Week gave it a score of four out of five, naming it "a cute and catchy track which is guaranteed to give Ojay, Vanessa and Patsy a fourth worldwide hit."
 Music Week editor Alan Jones noted that the "jaunty remake incorporates techno-edged synths, house rhythms, ragga rapping and – somewhere in the mix – enough elements of the original, highly infectious song to be sure of their fourth hit in a row."

+Music video

+The music video for "Come and Get Your Love" was directed by American music video director Wayne Isham and produced by Joe Flews for Industrial Artists.
+It was filmed in Los Angeles, the US, and depicts the band at a rooftop of a tall building, performing in front of a sign of large letters spelling out the word "McCOY HOTEL".
+The video was a Box Top on British music television channel The Box in the beginning of September 1995.
+One month later, MTV Europe put the video on break out rotation.
+At the 1995 Billboard Music Video Awards, "Come and Get Your Love" was nominated for Best New Artist Clip in the category for Dance.